ENG 202 Option 3: The Embodied Track

 Two quick short-answer questions, asked and answered in the final 2-3 minutes of each class meeting.
 Click here to read full instructions for Real-Time Comprehension Questions.

-Actual Attendance during at least 20 of our 24 class sessions (including full-class sessions and TA-led tutorials), 10%
+Actual Attendance at the minimum number of class sessions (including full-class sessions and TA-led tutorials), 10%

-This grade, shared by all Tracks, covers attendance at full-class sessions and TA-led tutorials only; attendance at full-cast rehearsal/postmortem meetings is covered above.
-You earn ten points of your course grade just for showing up to class; you lose those points if you miss too many classes, regardless of the reason.
-Click here to read my full policy on Actual Attendance.
+This grade, shared by all Tracks, covers attendance at full-class sessions and TA-led tutorials only; attendance at full-cast rehearsal/postmortem meetings is covered below.
+You earn ten points of your course grade just for showing up.
+You lose those points if you miss too many classes, regardless of the reason.
+See the main course page under “Class Meetings” to learn the exact numbers this term for how many class sessions you can miss without losing points..

-Over and above the required full-cast rehearsal/postmortem sessions, I expect every Embodied Track student to convene with their fellow performers, in small groups, on their own time, to practice lines and review or add to staging — I won’t be checking attendance at these, of course, but frequent practice is necessary in order to present an effective in-class performance.
-Remember that, on the Embodied Track, each pair of performances is equivalent to the work you’d do for one traditional essay—so expect to work hard, proactively, and independently.
+IMPORTANT: Over and above the required full-cast rehearsal/postmortem sessions, I expect every Embodied Track student to convene very frequently with their fellow performers, in small groups, on their own time, to practice lines and review or add to staging — I won’t be checking attendance at these, of course, but frequent practice is necessary in order to present an effective in-class performance.
+Remember that, on the Embodied Track, you should expect each pair of performances to involve more than the total work you’d do for one traditional essay — if you’re not doing that much, you’ll likely produce work that is graded lower.
+Work hard, proactively, and independently.

-During the in-class staged readings, each student will recite most of their part from a copy of the playscript, but each student is required to memorize, and be able to deliver, 30-40 lines of their part from memory, without errors or stumbling.
+During the in-class staged readings, each student will recite most of their part from a copy of the playscript, but each student is required to memorize, and be able to deliver, a certain number lines (see above) from memory, without errors or stumbling.
 Plays in early English also have varied requirements for how many of those lines must be memorized and delivered in early English, according to the pronunciation practices we learn during our rehearsal/postmortem sessions (see above).
-At the postmortem session following each in-class performance, all students will be required to recite their 30-40 lines from memory, in front of the whole cast.
-If you can recite your 30-40 lines at our postmortem session, including all required lines in early English with reasonable pronunciation, without any stumbling or errors, then you will receive a solid B (19/25) for this portion of your assignment grade; points beyond that must be earned with particularly powerful, creative, and/or precisely pronounced delivery.
+At the postmortem session following each in-class performance, all students will be required to recite their required lines from memory, in front of the whole cast.
+If you deliver all your lines in a plain, rote style, without any apparent trip-ups or forgetting, you will earn 3 out of 4 points here.
+If your delivery uses vocal pacing and variation to demonstrate a truly deep understanding of the lines spoken, you can earn 3.5 or even 3.75 points (no perfect scores).
+From there, every error in memorization/delivery will deduct either 0.25 or 0.5 points from your starting score.

 Staging Practices: Making In-Class Performances Work